MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-CalendarDiagnosticAnalysis.md

 ```

 ### -LogLocation
+> [!NOTE]
+>  The LogLocation parameter that takes the UNC path as input was removed with the [2022 H1 Cumulative Updates](https://techcommunity.microsoft.com/t5/exchange-team-blog/released-2022-h1-cumulative-updates-for-exchange-server/ba-p/3285026) release.
+You must provide Calendar Diagnostic logs through the CalendarLogs parameter.

 The LogLocation parameter specifies the location of the exported calendar items that you want to analyze.
 You can specify a local path, or a UNC path (`\\Server\Share\User`).
 If the value contains spaces, enclose the value in quotation marks (").

 You export the calendar items to .msg files by using the Get-CalendarDiagnosticLog cmdlet with the LogLocation parameter.
 If the path contains multiple .msg files, all of those files are analyzed when you run Get-CalendarDiagnosticAnalysis.